MengeCrowdSim/Menge/src/Plugins/AgtGCF/README.md

 - `core/sharedGoal.xml` : two agents promptly disappear and the agents don't resize.
 - `core/soccer.xml` : Agents are not getting properly placed on the navigation mesh.
 - `core/stadium.xml` : Agents are not getting properly placed on the navigation mesh.
+  - This *may* be due to the fact that the ellipses are *not* drawn with the right position.
+  - I'm setting the position *directly* but the agent has no chance to do anything to update the ellipse.  *HOWEVER* this doesn't address the issue of it not being drawn at the correct elevation.
+  - Is it a problem in the visagent?
 - `core/swap.xml` : Agents don't get resized by action.

+### Efforts to correct
+- Create a scenario where the agent starts on the goal position but has a goal vector.
+Zero velocity and zero direction vector should lead to disappearing agent.